Rahul-Imran/SDH-DraculaTheme/README.md

-# SDH-ClassicTheme
+# SDH-DraculaTheme

-This is a css theme that attempts to recreate the classic steam client from 2004 on the SteamDeck.
+This is a css theme that usees the dracula theme on the SteamDeck.
 This plugin is meant to be used with the [SteamOS Plugin Loader](https://github.com/SteamDeckHomebrew/PluginLoader).

 ## Usage

-Simply copy the SDH-ClassicTheme folder into ~/homebrew/plugins
+Simply copy the SDH-DraculaTheme folder into ~/homebrew/plugins

 ## TODO